Scalable Application- and User-aware Resource Allocation in Enterprise Networks Using End-host Pacing: System Design

 \section{System Design}

 The background on multi-application QoE architecture designs shows that previous proposals cannot combine accurate identification of application- and user-aware resource demands with scalable resource allocation.
-In the following we propose a new design considering the following aspects: \begin{enumerate*}[label={\alph*)}] \item Awareness of the active applications in the network and their demands, \item scalable, per-application resource allocation and \item per-application forwarding for delay- and capacity-constrained routing. \end{enumerate*}
+In the following we propose a new design considering the following aspects: \begin{enumerate*}[label={\alph*)}] \item Awareness of the active applications in the network and their demands, \item per-application resource allocation and \item per-application forwarding for delay- and capacity-constrained routing. \end{enumerate*} Our design relies on a centralized control, whose major drawback is the introduction of a single point of failure (SPOF).
+Although not addressed in detail in our work, we would like to emphasize that several approaches exist for physically distributed, but logically centralized SDN control planes, to overcome the SPOF problem.
+Proposed solutions either rely on hierarchical~\cite{hassas2012kandoo} or flat organizations~\cite{tootoonchian2010hyperflow} and enable scaling the load among several controllers.

 Figure \ref{fig:system_overview} illustrates the system design.
 A logically centralized network controller \fkey{1} exerts control over the forwarding devices, the \textit{data-plane}, by applying network control \fkey{2} through SDN protocols.
 SDN protocols, such as OpenFlow, enable per-flow routing by pushing simple match-action rules to SDN-enabled devices.
 Resources are allocated in the network by pacing (\rectangled{P}) the data-rate sent by traffic sources into the network \fkey{5}.
 Pacing is applied at the edges of the network, i.e., at end-hosts such as clients and servers, or at gateways \fkey{7}.
 Software agents on the end-hosts \fkey{4} allow the network controller on the one side, to know about which applications access the network, and on the other side, to apply pacing to the applications \fkey{3} at the host's networking stack \pacer{}.
 Applying pacing at the end-hosts' networking stacks can support tens of thousands of individual flows with low additional resource consumption for the host \cite{saeed2017carousel}.
 All conversations in the network are subject to the pacing set by the network controller.
 If a conversation cannot be paced at its networking stack, pacing can then be applied, for example, at the first hop in the network.
 Delay requirements are fulfilled by selection of appropriate links and target link utilizations.
 We describe how pacing is implemented in our set-up as part of the experiment design in Section \ref{subsec:pacingimpl}.